-To understand the risks we face as a region, based on the climate changes we know are coming, we’ve contracted Tonkin Taylor to carry out a climate change risk assessment for Bay of Plenty.
+To understand the risks we face as a region, based on the climate changes we know are coming, we contracted Tonkin & Taylor to carry out a climate change risk assessment for the Bay of Plenty.

-This will involve identifying and screening potential risks before carrying out a more detailed assessment.
-This will not involve assessing risks at a really local scale or involve emissions reduction.
+We started by identifying and screening potential risks (Phase 1) before carrying out a more detailed assessment (Phase 2).
+We did not assess risks at a local scale or consider emissions reductions.

 Phase 1 focused on identifying a long list of potential climate change risks to the region.
 Information was gathered through a survey of stakeholders and tangata whenua, and a series of online and in-person workshop and hui which took place in November 2021.
 This Phase was completed in February 2022, with the outputs forming the basis of Phase 2.